bridxe/escrow-contract2/README.md

 # Escrow Protocol

 // TODO: There is a bug in BuyerConfirmDelivery where if you put in false, it still confirms the delivery

 // TODO: implement seller locks NFT in escrow

 // TODO: After BuyerConfrimDelivery is true, take item out of getSellOrders array

 // TODO: After BuyerConfirmDelvery is false and/or EscrowRefund Item, reset values so that item is either delisted or back up for sale

-// TODOL make function to allow edit of Listing Price Fee and Escrow Royalty Percentage
+// TODO: make function to allow edit of Listing Price Fee and Escrow Royalty Percentage

 Note: Currently when making a sell order, seller needs to send 0.0045 ETH